rachmadaniHaryono/tumblr_image_download_script/README.md

 ## Tumblr Image Download Script

+#### Description
+This is a fork of leyle's tumblr_imgs_download that allows for a list of blogs to be specified in a text file as well as command line options for toggling threading and other features.
+It downloads all images posted or reblogged by the users specified in blogs.txt (or the specified file).

 #### Features
 - List Multiple Blogs in text file (no need to edit code)
 - Optional Multi-Threaded Downloading